5 Step Easy Meal Planning for Families

 When I first began meal planning, I made a list of all of my family’s favorite meals.
 You know, the meals they don’t turn their noses up at?
 The list was of all of our favorite meals, breakfasts, lunches, snacks, and suppers.
 (I call it supper, I’m in the South.
 You can call it dinner if you’d like, but according to my dad, dinner is another name for lunch and if you invite him to “dinner,” he’ll show up real early if you meant supper.
 To keep things understandable, I call lunch, lunch, and supper, supper.)

 Decide What Your Budget is for the Week

-My weekly grocery budget for my family of seven is approximately $115 – 120 per month, food only.
+My easy meal planning weekly grocery budget for my family of seven is approximately $115 – 120 per month, food only.
 Yes, there are nights we eat leftovers because I HATE to cook.
 This also saves us a little money on meals.
 We change things up a little bit, maybe serve the same meal differently, but no one complains about leftovers when the meals are their favorites.